aksommerville/opener/README.md

 - [ ] Eliminate AUX1-to-quit before release. (and provide a friendlier option).
 - [ ] `evdev_shovel_glue.c`: Still have hard-coded devices.
 Implement general mapping and copy back to shovel. (native only, so not a big deal).
 - [ ] I'm going to want a fullscreen toggle too. (xegl)
+- [ ] Newly-liberated animals should walk to the path, don't snap to it until you've reached your place for the first time.